-Additionally, one can form the equivalent of WH-questions using the new PVS Referential in conjunction with the IVE2/1 affix -ainļ indicating ASSERTIVE-RESPONSIVE Illocution+ Expectation so that the PVS Referential functions much like an English interrogative pronoun.
-Examples: Lliäxainļ 'Why? [i.e., For what purpose?]', Lla'oxainļ 'When?', Rriexainļ 'To/for whose benefit? / To the benefit of what?', Řřeoxainļ 'Resulting (detrimentally) in what? / With what undesirable result?', Llauxainļ 'Whose? / Belonging to what?'
+Although WH-questions can be handled as in Ithkuil 2011 using a verb such as 'state' or 'say/tell' in DIRECTIVE Illocution to express a command to provide the information being sought, one can also form the equivalent of WH-questions using the PVS Referential in conjunction with the IVL1/4 affix -inl indicating INTERROGATIVE Illocution so that the PVS Referential functions much like an English interrogative pronoun.
+Examples: Mmiäxinl 'Why? [i.e., For what purpose?]', Mma'oxinl 'When?', Nniexinl 'To/for whose benefit? / To the benefit of what?', Nneexinl 'Resulting (detrimentally) in what? / With what undesirable result?', Mmauxinl 'Whose? / Belonging to what?'

-Finally, one can form the equivalent of WH-questions using ASSERTIVE-RESPONSIVE Illocution+ Expectation in conjunction with a formative affixed with Degrees 1, 2, 3, 8 or 9 of the new PTN affix shown below:
+Finally, one can form the equivalent of WH-questions using INTERROGATIVE Illocution in conjunction with a formative affixed with Degrees 1, 2, 3, 8 or 9 of the PTN affix shown below.
+When used this way, the formative carrying the PTN affix must be marked as the semantic focus of the sentence (i.e., it must either immediately precede the verb in terms of word-order or it must carry the TPF/9 affix).

-New PTN Affix
+PTN Affix